Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

 • Independence: Protection from Lovable platform changes or outages

-Cloudflare Pages is an excellent choice for static websites with its global CDN and generous free tier.
+Cloudflare Workers is an excellent choice for hosting static and dynamic websites with edge computing capabilities and a generous free tier.

 What You Get for Free: